 Bedroom.
 Backyard.
 Livingroom.
 Basement.
-Bathroom (hey, to each his own).
+Bathroom (hey, to each their own).
 Anywhere you have room to roll out a yoga mat is fair game.
 Sorry, extra tall peeps, you may have to move some furniture.
 As we’re all sheltered-in-place right now, we’re getting creative with how we get our fitness in.
 But if you just don’t have it in you to start transforming your guest room into a fitness studio (we get it), virtual yoga classes are perfect for you.

 Unless you enjoy suffering and have been putting jeans on every day to WFH (props to you), you’re probably wearing sweats, PJs, or yoga pants on your lower half (with some business on top, of course).
-If that’s the case, you’re already almost fully dressed for a yoga sesh!
+If that’s the case, you’re already almost fully dressed for a yoga practice!
 Throw on a sports bra or top, push your coffee table out of the way, and you’re good to go (no shoes necessary).

 As we’re all stuck at home, people's creativity has started to blossom.
 Some have started new social media challenges, taken up painting or knitting, or channeled their inner Chrissy Teigen and started trying out all those recipes they never had time to before.
 If you’re like me, though, you’re a little discouraged when it comes to getting the creative juices flowing.
-You may be feeling anxious about the state of the world right now, discouraged by how talented everyone else seems on social media, or simply can’t find the energy to take on a new challenge.
+You may be feeling stress related to the state of the world right now.
+You could be discouraged by how talented everyone else seems on social media.
+Or maybe, you simply can’t find the energy to take on a new challenge.
 If that’s you, that’s okay.
 I’m right there with you.
 I’m a writer, and usually a pretty creative person, but I just can’t bring myself to hop on this trend right now.

 For me, however, yoga has been an awesome way to express myself—a different form of creativity that doesn’t necessarily yield a production at the end.
 You can start by attending a live virtual yoga class, and add in your own creative flair as you go (because what better time to try new poses than when you’re in your house with no one watching?).
-Listen to your body, get expressive, and let your creative juices flow (literally).
+Listen to your body, get expressive, and let your creative juices—and all the benefits—flow (literally).

-It’s no secret, that yoga has some incredible mental benefits.
+It’s no secret, that yoga has some incredible mental and physical health benefits.
 And it’s also no secret that a lot of us could use a little extra mental self-care right now.
-Focusing on your breathing, connecting your body and mind, and diving into meditation all have incredible effects on your overall mental health.
-It’s been shown to relieve stress, calm the nervous system, and even improve symptoms of depression.
+Focusing on your breathing, connecting your body and mind, and diving into meditation all have incredible benefits for your overall mental health.
+Regular yoga practice has been shown to relieve stress and anxiety, calm the nervous system, and even improve symptoms of depression.
 (Not to mention increased balance, better posture, and more flexibility!)

-On top of that, in a time of such uncertainty, we are all most likely craving routine.
-Carving out some time in our not-so-busy schedules to put down our phones, turn off our TVs, and tune in to connect with our bodies and minds could definitely do us all some good right now.
+On top of that, in a time of much anxiety, stress, and uncertainty, we are all most likely craving routine.
+Carving out some time in our not-so-busy schedules to put down our phones, turn off our TVs, and tune in to connect with our bodies and minds and get some relaxation could definitely do us all some good right now.

 If you’re used to working in an ergonomically correct office and have now switched to a hunched-over-a-coffee-table-on-your-couch situation, we feel you.
 I know I’ve been having some serious back pain from all the weird positions I’ve been working in each day.
 Yoga can help strengthen your back muscles, improve posture, and increase blood flow.
-If you’ve noticed areas of pain or tightness in your body, and especially if you have arthritis, you can focus on bringing fluid, breath, and awareness to them to release tension and increase flexibility.
+If you’ve noticed areas of pain or tightness in your body, and especially if you have arthritis, you can focus on bringing fluid, breath, and awareness in your postures to release tension and increase flexibility.

 There are many different types of yoga, all involving different poses, benefits, and fitness levels.
 You may have to test out a few before you find the one that’s right for you.
 If you want it as a supplement to your other intense virtual fitness classes, you may want to try restorative or Yin yoga.
 If you want to heat up your muscles and break a sweat, you may want to try a more active Vinyasa or Power flow.
 If you just want to make time for some relaxation in your day, maybe try meditation and breathing exercises.
 Don’t be overwhelmed by choices; think of it as an opportunity to challenge your body and mind in lots of new ways!
 Here’s a guide to get you started.

 If you’re feeling isolated and in need of a sense of community right now, you’re not alone.
 We’re all missing our friends, family, and general sense of human connection right now.
 A great way to get connected to a local (or distant) community right now is through virtual classes.
 Many studios are offering live-streamed virtual yoga sessions that are bookable through Mindbody, where you can flow in solidarity with others around the world.

 Maybe you’d like to try out yoga studios near you in hopes of finding one you can frequent once they reopen.
 Or maybe you’d like to explore what other cities or countries have to offer.
-Perhaps you’ve been nervous to try yoga for the first time in a studio in front of others.
+Perhaps you’ve been nervous to try your yoga practice for the first time in a studio in front of others.
 Right now, you have the unique opportunity to experience classes and instructors from a variety of different studios from the comfort of your home.
 Take advantage of it!
 You’d be surprised how comforting it is to know that you’re sharing an hour of your day with people in the same boat.
 And who knows?
 Maybe you’ll find a local community of yogis you love and a studio to visit once stay-at-home orders are lifted.